KelvinTegelaar/CIPP/Documentation/Installation.md

 # Automated setup

 Click here to run the automated setup.
 This does most of the work for you.
-If you don't want to use the automated installer, use the instructions below, but be warned that this is really not advised, there's a lot of moving parts where one could make a mistake.
+If you don't want to use the automated installer, use the instructions below, but be warned that this is really not advised, there are a lot of moving parts where one could make a mistake.

 [![Deploy To Azure](https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/1-CONTRIBUTION-GUIDE/images/deploytoazure.svg?sanitize=true)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FKelvinTegelaar%2FCIPP%2Fmaster%2FDocumentation%2FAzureDeploymentTemplate.json)